Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{erahertz} (THz) band communications promise to exploit the large bandwidths at THz frequencies \cite{Akyildiz6882305}, to fulfill the high data rate demands of future generations of wireless communications.
-While millimeter wave (mmWave) systems \cite{Rangan6732923} have been extensively explored in recent years over the frequency range of 30 to 300 gigahertz (GHz), the highest attainable bandwidth at such frequencies is 10 GHz, and so a physical layer efficiency of at least 100 bits/sec/Hz is required to achieve a terabit (Tb)/sec data rate.
-On the contrary, since the available bandwidth between 0.3 THz and 10 THz (i.e., at the THz range) can reach hundreds of GHz, a target Tb/sec data rate can be achieved with minimal physical layer efficiency-enhancement techniques \cite{akyildiz2016realizing}.
+\IEEEPARstart{T}{erahertz} (THz)-band communications promise to exploit the large bandwidths at THz frequencies in order to fulfill the high data rate demands of the future sixth-generation (6G) of wireless mobile communications and beyond \cite{8732419Rappaport,sarieddeen2019generation}.
+In recent years, millimeter-wave (mmWave) systems have been extensively explored over the frequency range of 30 to 300 gigahertz (GHz).
+Since the highest attainable bandwidth at such frequencies is a few tens of GHz, a physical-layer efficiency of hundreds of bits per second per Hertz (bits/sec/Hz) is required to achieve a terabit (Tb)-per-second data rate.
+Since the available bandwidth between 0.3 THz and 10 THz (i.e. at the THz range) can reach hundreds of GHz, a target Tb/sec data rate can be achieved with minimal physical-layer efficiency-enhancement techniques \cite{akyildiz2016realizing}.

-Over the past few years, affordable technologies have enabled a widespread usage of mmWave systems.
-For example, mmWave-enabled IEEE 802.11ad (WiFi) networks (WiGig), high-definition (HD) video applications, and single-chip fine-resolution radar integrated circuits have emerged.
-One of the IEEE 802.15 wireless personal area networks (WPAN) study group's missions is to explore high-frequency ranges, so as to solve a variety of next-generation wireless communication needs, by supporting multi-gigabit (Gb)/sec and Tb/sec links.
-Recently, major advancements in transceiver design are closing the so-called THz gap, which paves the way for several applications at the THz band, ranging from indoor wireless communications, to vehicular and drone-to-drone communications, device-to-device (D2D) communications, and nano-communications.
-THz signals, further, have the potential to be used in many non communication-based applications, such as spectroscopy of small bio-molecules and quality control of pharmaceutical products.
-The spectrum decomposition and the corresponding applications are illustrated in Fig. \ref{f:spectrum}.
+Over the past few years, affordable technologies have enabled widespread use of mmWave systems, which are now the essential enablers of the fifth-generation (5G) mobile communication networks.
+For example, mmWave-enabled IEEE 802.11ad (WiFi) networks (WiGig), high-definition (HD) video applications, and single-chip, fine-resolution, radar-integrated circuits have emerged.
+Recently, major advancements in transceiver design are closing the so-called THz gap, paving the way for applications at the THz band ranging from indoor wireless communications to vehicular and drone-to-drone communications, device-to-device (D2D) communications, and nano-communications.
+Furthermore, THz signals have the potential to be used in many non-communication-based applications, such as in the spectroscopy of small bio-molecules and in the quality control of pharmaceutical products.
+Spectrum decomposition and its corresponding applications are illustrated in Fig. \ref{f:spectrum}.